-All requests for research funding will be evaluated based on the following criteria:
+All requests for research funding from IDI members will be evaluated based on the following criteria:

-- 1. Significance/Scope and Impact: The research project should address an important problem or critical barrier in the field of infectious diseases or microbiology, and further the goals of IDI by contributing to meaningful advancements in one (or more) of the following thematic programs (A-F) or crosscutting areas (G-I):
+- 1. Scope and Impact: The research project should address an important problem or critical barrier in the field of infectious diseases or microbiology, and further the goals of IDI by contributing to meaningful advancements in one (or more) of the following thematic programs (A-F) or crosscutting areas (G-I):

 - A. Antimicrobial Resistance

 - B. Ecology, Epidemiology & Population Health

 - C. Host Defense and Microbial Biology

 - D. Microbial Communities

 - E. Prevention, Detection & Therapies

 - F. Viruses & Emerging Pathogens

-- G. Education & Outreach - H. International Studies - I. Data Analytics, Modeling & Networks - 2.
-Innovation/Extramural Potential: Specific aims and proposed work should be novel and innovative.
-The potential for ROI for the research project in the form of subsequent extramural funding is critical.
+- G. Data Analytics, Modeling & Networks - H. Education & Outreach - I. International Studies - 2.
+Innovation: Specific aims and proposed work should be novel and innovative. - 3.
+Interdisciplinarity: Proposals for funding are required to be interdisciplinary research efforts (defined as a minimum of 2 disciplines and representing 2 or more colleges/units or external partners).
+The unique aspects of the proposed team/network and the team's collaborative approach should be addressed.
+The demonstrated or potential productivity and quality of the investigative team will be considered during the evaluation process. - 4.
+Extramural Potential: The potential for ROI for the research project in the form of subsequent extramural funding is critical.
 Applicants should identify clear plans to apply for external funding that are based upon the proposed work.
-Applicants should address why IDI funding is critical to this effort. - 3.
-Investigator(s)/Interdisciplinarity: Proposals for funding are required to be interdisciplinary research efforts (defined as at least two disciplines-idisciplines can be within the same college, and two colleges/units).
-The unique aspects of the proposed team/network and the team's collaborative approach should be addressed.
-The demonstrated or potential productivity and quality of the investigative team will be considered during the evaluation process.
-The PI(s), collaborators and other researchers should be well suited for the project and have complementary and integrated expertise. - 4.
+Applicants should address why IDI funding is crucial to this effort. - 5.
 Level and Availability of Funding: The maximum amount of a single seed grant will be \$25,000, and grants will be funded for one year.
 (Note the IDI Executive Committee may make strategic investment decisions to fund an additional year of research beyond the initial year.)
 The amount of funding requested should be carefully considered given the scope and impact of the request.
 Feasibility, scope, and magnitude of the project relative to the request will all be taken into consideration by reviewers.
 The budget should be realistic, appropriate and well justified.
 There is no cost-share requirement.